PoC I of CerCore / CellCore

 Period: oct-dec 2011

 Under Glycomics and Atlantis projects the CerCore™ technology for perfusion cultivation of mammalian cell was developed.
 Proof-off-Concept was though missing.
-The Animal Cell Technology group, Bioprocess / Bioproduction Division, School of Biotechnology, KTH and the Swedish company Belach found resources 2011 from Sweden Innovation Agency for the PoC.
+The Animal Cell Technology group, Bioprocess / Bioproduction Division, School of Biotechnology, KTH, Sweden and the Swedish company Belach found resources 2011 from Vinnova / Sweden Innovation Agency for the PoC.

-CAD drawing of CellTank with 150 ml scaffold used at the lab setup at KTH 2011 establishing the first serious Proof-of-Concept.
+CAD drawing of CellTank-34 with 150 ml scaffold and magnet driven centrifugal pump for media re-circulation.
+Used at the lab setup at KTH 2011 establishing the first serious Proof-of-Concept.

 The activities of the KTH group are focused on mammalian cell-based processes representative of bio-pharmaceuticals and stem cell bioprocessing.
 Several projects of perfusion at high cell density and fed-batch development have been performed since 2008 by the Animal Cell Technology group, Bioprocess/Bioproduction Division, School of Biotechnology, KTH.
 The group leader, Dr. Veronique Chotteau, as well as PhD Mrs. Ye Zang has an extensive experience in mammalian cell cultivation and industrial bio-pharmaceutical processes.

-The POC results were presented at several conferences in EU / US 2012-2014 and posters can be found on www.perfusecell.com/download - thumbnails is shown here.
+The POC results were presented at several conferences in EU / US 2012-2014 and posters can be found under download on www.prolifecell.com - thumbnails is shown here.

 - Belach AB Process-Control-System manufacturer – belach.se